jglynn/cosmwasm-ci/README.md

 ### Build

-Build the project using the alias we created for `wasm` in `.cargo/config` and perform a `cosmwasm-check`
+We build the project using the alias we created for `wasm` in `.cargo/config` which targets `wasm32-unknown-unknown`

+We then perform a `cosmwasm-check` to determine if the binary is a proper smart contract.

 ```yml
     - name: Build